-Can an AC Compressor Be Repaired?
+Can a Broken AC Compressor Be Repaired?

 If you have received a professional confirmation that your AC compressor is in disrepair you now have to face a few options: replace the AC compressor, replace the entire condensing unit with or without the indoor evaporator coil, or replace the whole cooling and heating system.
 What do you do?
 And is there a way to save your AC compressor without needing a replacement?